mathie/mathie.github.io/_drafts/vagrant-docker-and-vmware-fusion.markdown

 container inside a Linux VM running in VMWare Fusion, which is managed by Vagrant, which is running on our Mac OS X host.
 It's amazing it looks so fresh after travelling all that distance, eh?

+The next step will be to try and serve up something a little more complex -- say, a simple Rails app -- with multiple containers.
+But that's for another day.

 [Vagrant]: http://vagrantup.com/ "Create and configure lightweight, reproducible, and portable development environments."
 [Puppet]: http://puppetlabs.com "Manage IT infrastructure as code across all environments."